-The instructor gives a grade of "I" (Incomplete) to a student who for a valid reason is unable to complete a substantial portion of the work of the course.
+The instructor gives a grade of "I" (Incomplete) to a student who for a valid reason is unable to complete work by the end of the course.
 The determination of a "valid reason" rests with the instructor, but examples of valid reasons include a serious health, family, or personal problem arising late in the semester.
-A grade of "I" must be removed by the instructor's submitting the new grade to the Registrar no later than 14 days prior to the first day of classes of the fall semester of the next academic year following the awarding of the grade of Incomplete.
-After this date, the grade of "I" shall be changed to a grade of "F".
-In order for a senior to graduate at the May commencement, all of a student's Incomplete grades must be removed by the beginning of the spring examination period.
+Incompletes are not designed for cases where students have not turned in work throughout the semester and are a last resort in the face of extenuating circumstances.
+Incompletes may be assigned for the fall semester of two-semester courses like humanities or an honors thesis, where both grades are submitted at the same time in the spring.